General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Setup of Simulations

-and with the objective to better resolve the MRI we have set $H/R$ inside the innermost stable circular orbit (ISCO) to be constant and equal to 0.03.
+Prior MAD simulations show significant structure inside the innermost stable circular orbit (ISCO), but with a `choked' structure, with $H/R$ smaller than just outside the ISCO.
+We then set initial conditions approximating this with constant $H/R=0.03$ in this region.
+Figure \ref{fig:fig2a} includes both initial and evolve radial profiles of $H/R$.

 The total ideal pressure was given by $P_{tot}=(\Gamma_{tot}-1)u_{tot}$ with $\Gamma_{tot}$=4/3 and $u_{tot}$ is the internal energy density with the pressure randomly perturbed by 10\% to seed the MRI.
 The accretion disc was surrounded by an atmosphere with $\rho=10^{-5}(r/R_g)^{-1.1}$, gas internal energy density $e_{gas}=10^{-6}(r/R_g)^{-5/2}$ and the radiation energy density and flux were set by the local thermodynamic equilibrium (LTE) and flux-limited diffusion (McKinney et al. 2014) with a negligible radiation atmosphere.

-We set the rest mass and internal energy densities to zero near the black hole within the jet and near the axis using numerical ceiling of $b^2/\rho$=300, $b^2/e_{gas}$=10$^9$ and $e_{gas}/\rho$=10$^{10}$.
+Within the jet and near the axis the rest-mass is low due to the behavior of the accretion inflow/outflow, and both the rest-mass and internal energy are subject to larger fluctuations during the inversion step of the code from conserved quantities to primitive quantities.
+These fluctuations, both physical and numerical, require floors to ensure numerical stability.
+We use a numerical ceiling of $b^2/\rho$=300 for RADHR and RADLR, and $b^2/\rho$=100 for RADvHR, as well as floors $b^2/e_{gas}$=10$^9$, and $e_{gas}/\rho$=10$^{10}$.

-We have chosen a configuration for the magnetic field of the disk to be a large scale and poloidal which has a single loop with a transition to a monopolar field at $R_{tr2}$.
+We have chosen a configuration for the magnetic field of the disk to be a large scale and poloidal which has a single loop with a transition to a split monopolar field at $R_{tr2}$.
 For $r<R_{tr2}$ the $\phi$ component of the vector potential was given by

 with $\nu$=1 and $h$=4 while for $r\ge R_{tr2}$ the vector potential was given by